 Material classification: K4.x

-This type of CGI, which is most commonly used for milling processing, usually has a pearlite structure of about 80%.
+This type of compacted graphite iron (CGI), commonly used for milling processing, usually has a pearlite structure of around 80%.
+It is used in various components, including engine cylinder blocks, cylinder heads, and exhaust manifolds.

-The recommendations for milling cutters are the same as when machining gray cast iron; however, insert geometries with sharper cutting edges and larger positive rake angles should be selected to minimize the burrs formed on the parts.
+The recommended milling cutter guidelines for CGI are similar to those for machining gray cast iron.
+However, to reduce burrs formed on the parts, insert geometries with sharper cutting edges and larger positive rake angles should be chosen.

-Arc milling may be a very good alternative to traditional CGI cylinder boring.
+Arc milling can be an excellent alternative to traditional CGI cylinder boring.

 4) Austempered ductile iron (ADI)